F: (304) 343-2867

 Thomas Lane practices primarily in the areas of natural resources, coal, oil and gas, commercial real estate, zoning and land development.
 This practice ranges from complex transactions of mineral property and companies to complex litigation of natural resource issues.
 He also engages in lobbying and government relations, particularly on issues affecting the mineral industry.

 As the former Robert T. Donley Adjunct Professor of Law at the West Virginia University College of Law, Tom taught a course in Coal, Oil and Gas Law (1986-2005).

-Tom is president of the Charleston City Council where he has been an elected member since 1987.
+Tom served as an elected member and president of the Charleston City Council from 1987 to 2018.
 He is involved in various special projects from homeless shelters to public safety and has organized and oversees task forces to carry out a city plan on comprehensive improvements.

 An owner of a land development company, Tom is involved in land development, construction and rental.

 - West Virginia University College of Law, Robert T. Donley Adjunct Professor of Law, Coal, Oil and Gas Law (1986-2005)